benleb/miblepy/README.md

 As this is just a private project, there is not much documentation - besides the code itself ;)

+### Docker

+The `:latest` tag is built from master, other tags can be found on [Docker Hub](https://hub.docker.com/r/benleb/miblepy)

+* mount your miblepy config to `/miblepy/mible.toml`

+`docker run --privileged --volume "mible.toml:/miblepy/mible.toml:ro" benleb/miblepy`

 ### Install via pip

 `pip install --upgrade miblepy`